acts-project/acts/README.md

 > find_package (ACTS COMPONENTS comp1 comp2 ...)

 where `compX` are the required components from the ACTS project.
+See the `cmake` output for more information about which components are available.

 # <a name="documentation">Documentation</a>